artefactual/archivematica-docs/admin-manual/installation/installation.rst

 <https://wiki.archivematica.org/Getting_started#Installation>`_ on the Archivematica
 wiki.
 See also instructions for installation on a virtual machine using Vagrant in the :ref:`Quick Start Guide <quick-start-install>`

+.. note:: Archivematica can also be installed for development using Docker and Docker Compose.
+If you would like to take this approach, then follow the `Archivematica Docker Compose installation instructions`_.

 .. _multiple-machines: